Onorable-e/Hotel-Bookings/README.md

 We also defined metrics and KPIs that will help answer the business questions.
 Examples include: <br>
 - Total booking <br>
 - Total cancellation/cancellation rate <br>
 - Successful booking: Total booking where the reservation status is checked out.
-Unsuccessful booking: Total booking where the reservation status is canceled or no show. <br>
+Unsuccessful booking: Total booking where the reservation status is cancelled or no show. <br>

 # Data Inspection
 We inspected the dataset so as to understand the data, detect errors and inconsistencies such as differences in data formats and data types.
 The following insights were obtained after inspecting the data: